CarlBrendt/MDETR-SD_Inpainting/README.md

 2. In this cell you need to provide a path to you local folder with any images <br>
 3. These cell can be skipped or, if you want to run it, you need to change all the patches in it. <br>
 These cells are also an example of how you can run a diffusion model and generate a new photo with your own promt.
 In this way, you can create a custom photo.<br>
-4. YOU MUST CHANGE ALL PATHS TO YOUR IMAGE IN  "plot_inference_results_mask" and "plot_inference_results" FUNCTIONS. <br>
+4. YOU MUST CHANGE ALL PATHS TO YOUR IMAGE IN  "plot_inference_results_mask" or "plot_inference_results" FUNCTIONS. <br>
 5. Skip cells with !pip install <br>
 NOTE: The entire notebook is sequential.
 You need to run the cells one at a time <br>
 NOTE : If the gradio does not import, you need to rerun the notebook <br>